Py4Phy/PHY432/modules/python/flowcontrol.md

 {% endhighlight %}

-#### <span class="label" style="background: black">Activity</span> Guessing game II
+#### <span class="label" style="background: gray">Exercise</span> Guessing game II
 Perform this activity using *pair programming*[^3].

-Enhance the simple guessing game from the previous exercise with the following features:
+Enhance the simple guessing game from the previous exercise with the following feature:

-1. Let the player guess repeatedly.
+* Let the player guess repeatedly.
 Count the number of guesses and print them once the player guesses correctly.

-2. Provide feedback to the user if the number was bigger than the secret number ("Too big!") or smaller ("Too small!").
+As before, provide feedback to the user if the number was bigger than the secret number ("Too big!") or smaller ("Too small!").

 You *may* use the following *incomplete* code as a starting point: